-Learners begin by giving the title of their chosen poem, the poet's name, and why they like it.
+Learners begin by giving the title of their chosen poem, the poet's name, and a detailed reason for their choice.

-They should then recite their poem, sharing the content with the group and the assessor.
+They should then recite their poem to the group and the assessor, sharing the content enthusiastically.

-Section 2 (20%): Speaking by Heart (not self-composition), 1 minute.
+Section 2 (20%): Speaking by Heart (not self-composition), 2 minutes.